 When it comes to Coursera, most of their courses are worth pursuing since they are directly offered by world-class universities and top companies like Google, Meta, IBM, and more.

 Coursera’s courses include video content, articles, tests, and quizzes.
 The best thing about their courses is that they also include tests and assignments during the course to enhance your learning, which Udemy does not provide.
 However, I have also noticed that some of their courses contain outdated information that needs to be updated.

 Udacity also offers bite-sized video content, reading exercises, and Quizzes that brush up your learning.
-Similar to Coursera’s professional certifications and specialization, Udacity also offer career guidance and job assistance with their courses.
+Similar to Coursera’s professional certifications and specialization, Udacity also offers career guidance and job assistance with their courses.

-They also offer projects to complete which later reviewed by Udacity instructors and you get the feedback on it.
+They also offer projects to complete which are later reviewed by Udacity instructors and you get feedback on it.

 Udemy vs. Coursera vs. Udacity: Value of their Certificates